This post may contain affiliate links. Please read how we make money for more information.

 But when many 16-year-old teens start looking for work, they don’t always know where to start.
 Looking for a job or starting a business can be very confusing if you’ve never done it before.

 Good news: There’s plenty of opportunity for 16-year-old teens who are interested in working hard and earning some money.
-You just need to know where to look to find the best jobs for 16-year-olds.
+You just need to know where to look to find the best jobs.

 Before we dive into the opportunities, it’s important to point out that the federal government does not permit those under 18 to work certain jobs that are considered hazardous.
 Also, some states require work permits for those under 18.
 Be sure to check with your state to see what’s required before you start applying for jobs or offering your services as a business owner.